junxit/us-congress-bills-119/metadata.md

 - 2025-07-02 — The House Committee on Rules reported an original measure, H. Rept.
 119-179, by Ms. Foxx.
 - 2025-07-02 — The House Committee on Rules reported an original measure, H. Rept.
 119-179, by Ms. Foxx.
 - 2025-07-02 — The resolution makes in order a motion that the House concur in the Senate amendment to H.R.
 1 and provides for one hour of debate.
+- 2025-07-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-07-03 — On agreeing to the resolution, as amended Agreed to by the Yeas and Nays: 219 - 213 (Roll no. 189).
+- 2025-07-03 — Passed/agreed to in House: On agreeing to the resolution, as amended Agreed to by the Yeas and Nays: 219 - 213 (Roll no. 189).